Anime

 And we all remember what happened the last time Cartaphilus attacked Hatori in front of Elias

 Again, I’m not saying that what Elias did can ever be considered right in the eyes of humans.
 Just that what he’s doing is understandable from his perspective.
-What it means for his relationship with Hatori in the future if a completely different topic!
+Its meaning for his relationship with Hatori in the future if a completely different topic!

 What did you think of this episode?
 What were your favorite moments?
 Please feel free to share them in the comments!